lum-network/wallet/README.md

   - **`Keystore`**, upload your keystore file and secure your access by providing the corresponding passsword.
   - **`Private Key`**, enter your wallet private key to directly access it.

-**Note: Software methods are not recommanded as they are not secured and can be easily lost so use it at your own risks**
+**Note: Software methods are not recommended as they are not secured and can be easily lost so use it at your own risks**

 - View your recent transactions